James-D-Wood/James-D-Wood.github.io/docs/career/best-practices/code-review.md

 ### Review Should be Fast

-The longer it takes to get a review through, the more frustrated the contributor will be.
-On top of that, development work that stacks on top of a change that is wasted will ultimately need to be reworked.
+The longer it takes to get a review through, the more development work stacked on top of the change will ultimately need to be reworked.
+This is a bad experience for both contributor and reviewer.

 ### Changes Should be Small

-In order to facilitate fast and thorough review, change sets should be kept to a minimum to reduce feedback loops and cognitive load on a reviewer.
+In order to facilitate fast and thorough review, the size and scope of change sets should be kept to a minimum to reduce feedback loops and cognitive load on a reviewer.

 ### Discourse Should be Empathetic